2022 and 2031 Financial Services Executive Perspectives on Top Risks

 Concerns about this risk were most pronounced among U.S. respondents.
 After benefiting from a somewhat more permissive, business-friendly regulatory environment under the Trump administration, President Biden’s major regulatory agency leadership nominees have universally taken a harder line on consumer/investor protection and financial stability matters than their predecessors.
 The industry is already seeing the effect of this change in priorities in the form of a significant increase in pending regulatory investigations.

-Uncertainty surrounding our organization’s core supply chain including the viability of key suppliers, scarcity of supplies, volatile shipping and delivery options, or stable prices in the supply chain ecosystem may make it difficult to deliver our products or services at acceptable margins.
+Uncertainty surrounding our organisation’s core supply chain including the viability of key suppliers, scarcity of supplies, volatile shipping and delivery options, or stable prices in the supply chain ecosystem may make it difficult to deliver our products or services at acceptable margins.

 This risk saw one of the largest year-over-year increases.
 We found this particularly interesting considering that the unique nature of financial services institutions’ “inputs to production” means the industry is not as heavily reliant on the types of materials that are currently subject to the significant disruptions facing manufacturers, retailers and other industries.
 We presume this risk is nevertheless on FSI leaders’ radars as a result of the chip shortage increasing technology costs, as well as the knock-on effect of supply challenges hurting the bottom lines — and financing needs — of financial institutions’ clients.